-With $160 million in new funding, Freenome looks commercialize its blood test to detect colorectal cancer – TechCrunch
+With $160 million in new funding, Freenome looks to commercialize its blood test to detect colorectal cancer – TechCrunch

 “It’s not to say that I’m not a fan of people going after multi-stage cancer,” says Otte.
 “It’s a long road to see that that works and that helps.”

 The new financing for Freenome comes from RA Capital Management and Polaris Partners.
-The two investors were joined by funds advised by T. Rowe Price Associates, Perceptive Advisors, Roche Venture Fund, Kaiser Permanente ventures and the American Cancer Society’s own impact investment arm, BrightEdge Ventures.
+The two investors were joined by funds advised by T. Rowe Price Associates, Perceptive Advisors, Roche Venture Fund, Kaiser Permanente Ventures and the American Cancer Society’s own impact investment arm, BrightEdge Ventures.

-Freenome said the money would be used for a validation study and would then be submit an application for its colorectal cancer screening test to both the U.S. Food and Drug Administration (FDA) and Centers for Medicare & Medicaid Services (CMS) under the Parallel Review Program.
+Freenome said the money would be used for a validation study and would then submit an application for its colorectal cancer screening test to both the U.S. Food and Drug Administration (FDA) and Centers for Medicare & Medicaid Services (CMS) under the Parallel Review Program.

 “The biggest hurdle [to a company’s success] is reimbursement,” says Otte.
 “We’re talking about Medicare coverage is going to be no more than $500… so a test needs to be significantly under $500 mark to make a significant business.
 [That means it] has to have clinical utility.
 That’s why colorectal cancer is the right move for us… payers are going to be amenable to a test like ours.
 It’s a big hurdle to generate enough data over enough time to show that your test results in a better patient outcome.”

-Again and again, the companies investors come back to the need for early detection to be a component of a cure for the world’s deadliest diseases and it’s something that Freenome’s chief executive also stresses.
+Again and again, the company’s investors come back to the need for early detection to be a component of a cure for the world’s deadliest diseases and it’s something that Freenome’s chief executive also stresses.

 “The most affordable and effective treatment for metastatic cancer is to detect it early, when the tumor is still small and local, and we can cure it with surgery.
-It’s with that vision that we have invested in Freenome,” said Peter Kolchinsky, Managing Partner of RA Capital.
+It’s with that vision that we have invested in Freenome,” said Peter Kolchinsky, managing partner of RA Capital.

 The company differentiates itself not just in its approach to target single cancers with a test, but also in its use of multiple inputs beyond the genetic material given off by the cancer cell itself, according to Otte.